pin3da/Contables/README.md

 Contables
 =========

-this is a software of boring accountance
+this is a software of boring accountance.
+It's managed whit MongoDB 2.0.8 and Java